Iran - Discover Persia

 Day 13 Tehran (1B)

-Tehran is exciting city, noisy and chaotic.
-Home to 15 million people, this is where the country's true national identity is found.
-Expect to see religious women wearing a full-length chador competing for space with the young and hip girls in figure-hugging manteau and headscarves.
-It is not uncommon to be stopped by friendly locals who love nothing more than to chat about anything and everything.
 Visit the superb Golestan Palace to view some of the excesses of the Qajar rulers, ramble through the enormous bazaar and visit the Imam Khomeini Mosque.
 View the many political murals that surround the former US Embassy and round off by relaxing as locals do - drinking chai and chewing on dates in a traditional chaikhuneh (teahouse).
+Also today anjoy a visit to the National Museum and the Carpet Museum.
 Why not try some fine Iranian cuisine like dizi (stew you crumble bits of bread into and mash up with a morter and pestle right at the table!) while enjoying traditional music at a local restaurant?

 Day 14 Tehran (1B)